phpList/base-distribution/README.md

 ### Testing

-To run the server in testing mode (which normally will only be needed for the automated tests, provide the `--dev` option:
+To run the server in testing mode (which normally will only be needed for the automated tests, provide the `--env` option:

     bin/console server:run --env=test